A small venture capital player becomes a symbol in the fight over corporate diversity policies

 “They’re going for products and brands that resonate with them and make them feel at home that are designed for them,” Rosen in a recent interview with The AP.

-Fearless Fund has invested more than $2 million in Thirteen Lune, founded by Nyako Griego.
+The Fearless Fund has invested more than $2 million in Thirteen Lune, founded by Nyakio Grieco.

 But overall funding for businesses owned by women of color has declined after experiencing a surge in the months after the racial protest that followed the 2020 police killing of George Floyd.

-Note: This story has been updated to correct the spelling of the name of the founder of Thirteen Lune.
-It's Nyakio Grieco, not Nyako Griego.